The Benefits of Promoting Posts on Facebook (And How to Do It!)

 • Try different ads by placement, like mobile or newsfeed

-• Use Facebook's demographics, interest, and behavior categories for targeting
+• Use Facebook's demographics, interests, and behavior categories for targeting

 What more can you do with Facebook Ads?

 The ability to set specific objectives: If you choose your ad's objective early on, you can figure out what campaign will help you meet your goals.
-You can focus on page engagement, local promotions, or website clicks using a boosted post.
+Using a boosted post, you can focus on page engagement, local promotions, or website clicks.
 Ads Manager allows objectives like store traffic, conversions, and lead generation.

-An increase in creative and formatting control: You can design an ad that fits your goals; create carousel ads, add specific definitions and a call-to-action button.
-These are but a few of the creative and formatting options available in Ads Manager, none of which are available when boosting.
+Increased creative and formatting control: You can design an ad that fits your goals, create carousel ads, add specific definitions, and a call-to-action button.
+There are a few creative and formatting options available in Ads Manager, none of which are available when boosting.

 The ability to target who you want: The more advanced tools in Ads Manager allow you to create overlapping audience types, lookalike audiences, and more.